For Members of the U.S. Armed Forces

 Subsidized Loan Limit

-If this limit applies to you, you may not receive Direct Subsidized Loans for more than 150 percent of the published length of your program.
-This is called your “maximum eligibility period.”
-Your maximum eligibility period is based on the published length of your current program.
+If this limit applies to you, you may not receive Federal Direct Subsidized Loans for more than 150 percent of the published length of your program.
+This is called your “Maximum Eligibility Period.”
 This information can be found in the college catalog.

-If you are enrolled in a two-year associate degree program, the maximum period for which you can receive Direct Subsidized Loans is three years (150 percent of 2 years = 3 years).
+If you are enrolled in a two-year associate's degree program, the maximum period for which you can receive Federal Direct Subsidized Loans is the equivalent of three years (150 percent of 2 years = 3 years).

 When you graduate from CGCC, leave school, or cease to be enrolled at least half-time, you must complete a Web-based Exit Counseling session with important information about your loan obligations.